In The News

 The MSM community had the fortunate opportunity to engage with and listen to thought leaders at the "Leaders Achieving the Vision of Health Equity" Forum.
 The core focus being mental health, illness, and addiction.
 Panelists included:

-- Representative Patrick J. Kennedy - Leading political advocate for mental illness, co-founder of the Kennedy Mental Policy and Research Center
+- U.S. Rep. Patrick J. Kennedy - Leading political advocate for mental illness, co-founder of the Kennedy Mental Policy and Research Center

 - Elizabeth Ofili, M.D., MPH - Professor Cardiology and National Academy of Medicine Inductee